 Use the chart below to help you decide …

 a) To use WordPress as your main website (e.g. www.mydomainname.com), install it in the “root” folder of your domain (i.e. the main directory).
 This is where people will arrive at when they type your domain name into their web browser.

-b) If you already have a website installed on your domain that you want to keep, you can either keep your existing site with a new WordPress installation, or install WordPress in a subfolder of your domain (also called a ‘subdirectory’), e.g. www.mydomainname.com/blog.
-You can name your subfolder anything you like.
+b) If you have an existing website installed on your domain that you want to keep, you can either keep your existing site with a new WordPress installation, or install WordPress in a subfolder of your domain (also called a ‘subdirectory’), e.g. www.mydomainname.com/blog.
+You can name your subfolder anything you want.

 Note: Typically most WordPress sites are installed either in the domain’s root directory or inside a subdirectory of the domain.
-If, however, for some reason you have been advised to install WordPress in a subdomain (a subdomain looks like this: http://subdomain.domain.com) and want to know more about the difference between using a subdomain and a subdirectory, then see this tutorial: Subdomains, addon domains, and parked domains
+If, however, for some reason you have been advised to install WordPress in a subdomain (a subdomain looks like this: http://subdomain.domain.com) and want to know more about the difference between using a subdomain and a subfolder, then refer to this tutorial: Subdomains, addon domains, and parked domains

 - www.mydomainname.com – sends visitors to your existing website.

 - www.myotherdomain.com – sends visitors to your WordPress site.